Antonio Bertoloni

-Antonio Bertoloni (February 8, 1775 in Sarzana – April 17, 1869 in Bologna) was an Italian physician and botanist who made extensive studies of Italian plants.
+Antonio Bertoloni (February 8, 1775 in Sarzana – April 17, 1869 in Bologna) was an Italian medical doctor and botanist who made extensive studies of Italian plants.
 He also collected notable samples of Central American flora.

 Biography

 He studied medicine and botany at the University of Pavia, afterwards (1796) continuing his medical education in Genoa.
 For a period of time he practiced medicine in his home town of Sarzana.
 In 1811 he returned to Genoa, where he served as a professor of physics at the Imperial Lyceum.
 In 1815 he was appointed professor of botany at the University of Bologna.

 His son Giuseppe (1804-1874) was a botanist and entomologist in Bologna.